 When you’re ready to close your restaurant for the night, you can run restaurant-specific reports to give you insights into your sales, reconcile cash, and tip out team members.

-The first step to successfully run a close-of-day report is to customize your closing procedures from your online Square Dashboard.
+The first step to successfully run a close-of-day report is to Customise your Closing Procedures from your online Square Dashboard.
 Once you update your close-of-day settings, you’re ready to get started.

 Check out the full comparison of features between Square POS, the Square for Restaurants Free Plan and Plus Plan.